dgraph-io/dgraph/contrib/config/kubernetes/dgraph-ha/README.md

 ## Public Services

-There are four services specified in the manifest that can be used to expose services outside the cluster.
+There are three services specified in the manifest that can be used to expose services outside the cluster.
 Highly recommend that when doing this, they are only accessible on a private subnet, and not exposed to the public Internet.

 * `dgraph-zero-public` - To load data using Live & Bulk Loaders
 * `dgraph-alpha-public` - To connect clients and for HTTP APIs